AlexanderLustig/CyberSecurity-Learning-Journey/Python Essentials 1 Cisco/5-7-2024 to Current.md

 5/16/2024 - Finally finished the 3rd module.
 Had to cram a bit more today as I missed the last few days.
 Felt a bit demotivated near the end, like I didn't want to continue, but I stuck to it.
 Finished the module test with a 95% on the second try.

+5/20/2024 - Finally back.
+Last few days where a bit busy with college and registering for classes and all the other necessary steps, so I wasn't able to do much coding.
+But today, I learnt functions.
+Pretty easy to understand.
+7 out of 10